-Y6 ear Ended Decembe er 31, From (Noven lative Period in Inception ober 22, 2005) ecember 31, 2011 2012 2013 2013 Licensing, milestone and license maintenance fees \$ 1,055 \$ 150 \$ - \$ 2,365
+Year Ended Decembe er 31, nths Ended ch 31, Cumulative Period From Inception Cumulative Period From Inception 2011 2012 2013 2013 (unau 2014 idited) (November 22, 2005) to December 31, 2013 (November 22, 2005) to March 31, 2014 (unaudited) Licensing, milestone and license maintenance fees \$ 1,055 \$ 150 \$ \$ \$ \$ 2,365 \$ 2,365

 The Company is obligated to make additional milestone payments of up to \$18,950 upon reaching certain pre-commercialization milestones, such as clinical trials and government approvals, and up to \$12,500 upon reaching certain product commercialization milestones.
 Under one of the license agreements, the Company is also obligated to pay up to \$1,250 with respect to each subsequent licensed product, if any, that is a new chemical entity.
 In addition, the Company will owe single-digit royalties on sales of commercial products developed using these licensed technologies, if any.
 The Company is also obligated to pay to the licensors a percentage of fees received if and when the Company sublicenses the technology.
-As of December 31, 2013, the Company has not yet developed a commercial product using the licensed technologies and it has not entered into any sublicense agreements for the technologies.
+As of December 31, 2013 and March 31, 2014 (unaudited), the Company has not yet developed a commercial product using the licensed technologies and it has not entered into any sublicense agreements for the technologies.